 - Overturns: When a crane is operating on unstable ground, if the crane operator lifts a load beyond the crane’s capacity, or if the load swings too fast or too far, the crane can tip over.

 - Falls: If safety harnesses are not worn or if they malfunction, a worker falling from a crane can suffer severe injuries to the spine or other areas of the body or even death.

 - Mechanical failures: If a crane has a manufacturing or other defect, the machine can fail and injuries can occur, despite workers taking all necessary precautions.

 - Boom collapse: The crane’s boom can collapse if it is overloaded or rigged improperly.

-Workplace crane injuries can have many causes and different parties may be held liable for resulting injuries.
+Workplace crane accidents can have many causes and different parties may be held liable for resulting injuries.
 The individual or company that is responsible for the safety of the construction site can be held accountable for any injuries that occur on the site.
-Responsible parties can include the site owner, the general contractor, and any subcontractors.
-If the crane operator, or another worker, acted negligently and caused the crane injury, they can be held personally liable.
-Considerations also include whether or not there was a safety breach, how the safety breach occurred, and who caused the safety breach.
+Responsible parties can include the site owner, the general contractor and any subcontractors.
+If the crane operator, or another worker, acted negligently and caused the crane accident, they can be held personally liable.
+Considerations also include whether or not there was a safety breach, how the safety breach occurred and who caused the safety breach.

 There are many standards that set forth design requirements for commercial cranes, and if these standards are not followed, injuries can occur.
 Cranes that are poorly designed or prone to malfunctioning may cause injuries.
 If the crane malfunctioned due to a manufacturing or design defect, a product liability case can hold responsible parties accountable.